imnachos/spielstat/README.md

 # spielstat
-A simple python live football feed with reddit integration.
+A sample project on how to use scrapy and integrate it with reddit.

 # Installation